-E. Ext tortion/Robbery (RB,TI,HR) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 1.
+E E. Extortion/Robbery (RB,TI,HR) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 1. .
 Obtaining or threatening to First Offense First Offense First Offense obtain something of value Out-Of-School Suspension (Minimum: Out-Of-School Suspension (Minimum: Out-Of-School Suspension (Minimum: through use of threat or force.
 1 day).
 (Counseling is suggested.)
 3 days).
 (Counseling is suggested.)
 5 days).
 (Counseling is suggested.)
-All in aidenta will be near ante dite Out Code as a more of Officer as Out All incidents will be reported to Subsequent Offense Subsequent Offense law enforcement.
-Out-Of-School Suspension (Minimum: Recommendation for expulsion Recommendation for expulsion 3 days).
+All incidents will be reported to Subsequent Offense Subsequent Offense Subsequent Offense law enforcement.
+Out-Of-School Suspension (Minimum: Recommendation for expulsion Recommendation for expulsion 3 days). • ·